To be in perfect harmony with the universe, spiritual institutions must be in harmony with their creditors.

 Heather reached out to us in an authentic and vulnerable way to reveal her own difficult history.
 She reminded us that even conventional careers can also leave scars on your humanity.
 She had a heartfelt way of talking that disarms business guys like me and my friends.

-Lest you think we returned home empty-handed, before we departed Heather coaxed out of each of us the following gems that we had learned:
+Lest you think we returned home empty-handed, before we departed Heather coaxed out of each of us the following gems that we learned there:

 1.)
 SATISFACTION equals achievement divided by expectations.
 To be satisfied in life, you must ultimately lower your expectations, but you must never lower your standards or vision.